Donors meet in Paris to get Ukraine through winter, bombing

 Associated Press

-PARIS (AP) — Dozens of countries and international organizations threw their weight and hundreds of millions of euros (dollars) behind a fresh and urgent push Tuesday to keep Ukraine powered, fed, warm and moving this winter, responding defiantly to sustained Russian aerial bombardments that have plunged millions into the cold and dark by targeting critical infrastructure.
+PARIS (AP) — Dozens of countries and international organizations threw their weight and hundreds of millions of euros (dollars) behind a fresh and urgent push Tuesday to keep Ukraine powered, fed, warm and moving amid the onset of winter, responding defiantly to sustained Russian aerial bombardments that have plunged millions into the deepening cold and dark by targeting critical infrastructure.

-An international donor conference in Paris quickly racked up pledges of financial and in-kind support to help Ukraine’s beleaguered civilian population survive winter’s freezing temperatures and long nights.
+An international donor conference in Paris quickly racked up pledges of financial and in-kind support for Ukraine’s beleaguered civilian population to survive freezing temperatures and long nights.
+It also heard impassioned arguments from Ukraine’s president that such help could pressure Russia into suing for peace.

-Donor promises of immediate help to repair Ukraine’s bomb-battered power grid and other infrastructure were also accompanied by international pledges of long-term support for the country and strong condemnation of the Kremlin’s savaging of civilian targets.
+There was also strong condemnation from donors of the Kremlin’s savaging of civilian targets.

-French President Emmanuel Macron, in a speech opening the conference, described Moscow’s bombardments of civilian targets as a war crime.
-He said the Kremlin is attacking civilian infrastructure because its troops have suffered setbacks on the battlefields.
+French President Emmanuel Macron, the conference host, denounced Moscow’s bombardments of civilian targets as war crimes.
+He said the Kremlin is pounding civilian infrastructure because its troops suffered setbacks on the battlefield s and their “military weaknesses have been exposed to all.”

-Moscow’s intention is to “plunge the Ukrainian people into despair,” Macron said.

-The European Union’s chief executive, European Commission President Ursula von der Leyen, said the missile and drone bombardments are aimed at breaking Ukrainian morale but added: “Russia will fail.”
+Russia “has chosen a cynical strategy, aiming to destroy civilian infrastructure in order to put Ukraine on its knees,” Macron said.
+“The objective is clear: Respond to military defeats by spreading terror among civilians, try to break the back as it can’t maintain the front.”

+As temperatures plunge and snow falls, Ukraine’s needs are huge and pressing.
+Russia’s has repeatedly targeted the Ukrainian power grid and other critical infrastructure since early October.
+Successive waves of cruise missiles and exploding drones have destroyed about half of Ukraine’s energy infrastructure, the Kyiv government has said.

+Zelenskyy argued that a concerted international effort to keep Ukraine’s utility systems working could help dissuade Moscow from further attacks and potentially force it to the negotiating table, and also prevent new waves of Ukrainians fleeing to elsewhere in Europe.

+“Russia will have to think about how to stop the aggression,” Zelenskyy said.
+“Energy is one of the keys to this.”

-Ukraine President Volodymyr Zelenskyy, who spoke by video link, said 12 million Ukrainians are suffering power outages.
-In presenting a long list of immediate needs, Zelenskyy said his country requires electricity generators as urgently as it also needs armored vehicles and armored vests for its troops.
+In presenting a long list of immediate needs, Zelenskyy said Ukraine requires electricity generators as urgently as it also needs armored vehicles and armored vests for its troops.

-Donor pledges quickly surged past the 400-million euro mark, the equivalent of more than US$420 million, Macron’s office announced.
+Donor pledges quickly surged past the 400-million euro mark, the equivalent of more than $420 million, Macron’s office said.
 The total included 125 million euros ($131 million) worth of aid from host France.

-As temperatures plunge and snow falls, Ukraine’s needs are huge and pressing.
-Successive waves of cruise missiles and exploding drones since October have destroyed about half of Ukraine’s energy infrastructure, the Kyiv government says.
-It says Russia is trying to create a fresh wave of refugees to Europe.
-Russia says that by striking civilian infrastructure, its aim is to weaken Ukraine’s ability to defend itself.
+The European Union’s chief executive, European Commission President Ursula von der Leyen, announced funding for the purchase of 30 million energy-saving light bulbs that Ukraine requested to reduce pressure on its power grid.

+Von der Leyen said the Russian missile and drone bombardments were intended to kill Ukrainian morale but added: “Russia will fail because the Ukrainian spirit remains unyielding and unbroken.”

-“Globally we need everything,” said Yevhen Kaplin, who heads a Ukrainian humanitarian group, Proliska, providing cooking stoves, blankets and other aid to front-line regions and away from the battlefields.
+“Globally, we need everything,” said Yevhen Kaplin, who heads Proliska, a Ukrainian humanitarian group providing cooking stoves, blankets and other aid to front-line regions and away from the battlefields.

 With “the shelling, the missiles strikes and strikes on the infrastructure, we can’t say whether there will be gas tomorrow, we can’t predict whether to buy gas stoves or not,” he said.
 “Every day the picture changes.”

-The Paris meeting — attended by 46 countries and 24 international organizations — also was putting in place a system to coordinate international aid this winter, so donors of equipment and other aid don’t double-up.
-A web-based platform will enable Ukraine to list its civilian aid needs, and allow donors to show what they’ll supply in response.
+The Paris meeting — attended by 46 countries and 24 international organizations — also was putting in place a system to coordinate international aid for the winter so donors of equipment and other aid don’t double-up.
+A web-based platform will enable Ukraine to list its civilian aid needs and allow donors to show what they’ll supply in response.

 As winter bites, “we need to do whatever we can to help improve conditions in Ukraine and also help them to fight off the Russian invaders,” he said.
 “We’re here for them as long as it takes.”

-Varenytsia reported from Kyiv, Ukraine.
-AP journalist John Leicester in Le Pecq, France, contributed.
+Varenytsia reported from Kyiv, Ukraine, and Leicester from Le Pecq, France.
+Joanna Kozlowska in London contributed.

 Follow AP coverage of the war in Ukraine at: https://apnews.com/hub/russia-ukraine